01 of 09

 Keep the pork as hot as possible while it is shredded.
 Use a good pair of insulated food gloves.
 Start by tearing the meat into smaller and smaller chunks, dividing it up, and removing the bone and undesirable parts.
 A pair of forks or meat claws can be very helpful with this task.
 Continue shredding until all the meat is reduced to strands.

-As the meat is being shredded transfer the finished pieces to a slow cooker or a large pot over a very low heat to keep it warm.
+As the meat is being shredded transfer the finished pieces to a slow cooker or a large pot over very low heat to keep it warm.
 You can add a pulled pork barbecue sauce if desired.
-Sauce isn't necessary, but it can help if the meat has gotten a little dry, or if that is just the way you like it.Continue to 9 of 9 below.
+Adding sauce isn't necessary, but it can help if the meat has gotten a little dry.Continue to 9 of 9 below.

 09 of 09

 Smoked pulled pork is an amazing thing.
 So many wonderful recipes can be made with it.
 A traditional method for serving pulled pork is as a sandwich, on plain white buns with coleslaw on top.